gausma/nodered-contrib-signal-client/README.md

 <b>Don't forget to "Deploy" after configure the single nodes!</b>

-<b>A "Deploy" or Node-RED restart is also necessary after registration.
-This will update all receive nodes with the registration information.</b>
+<b>A "Deploy" or Node-RED restart is also necessary if the account for a receiver node is changed - especially after registration.
+This will restart all receive nodes with the actual configuration.</b>

 ## Sending a message
 The "send" node is used to send a message.